jimschaeffer/glj/README.md

 Next, it is recommended to update `_data/client.json` with some new information about this project.
 Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.
 Please ensure the correct file protocol (usually "https://") is used for the client's domain

-Finally, you can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
+Finally, you can find all `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
 Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

 <a name="expandingTheProject"></a>

 ## Expanding the Project

-Aimed towards freelancers, this kit was made with scalability and flexibility in mind, suiting a range of websites and client needs.
+This kit was made with scalability and flexibility in mind, suiting a range of websites and client needs.
 As such, it is your choice whether you'd rather make small tweaks to the existing site, or clear all the page content and build a site all over again.
 Outlined below are some best practices for when it comes to building on top of this kit: